4 practical ways to use SQL and Python together for modern data analysis

 Another more scalable and convenient option is to use Fabi.ai, which lets you publish interactive Python dashboards in just a few clicks.

-What’s next: You’re ready to start jamming with SQL and Python
+What’s next: Making SQL and Python work together

 Related reads